 Netflix transformed the relationship between writers and networks.
-Before, the networks would only approve a show based on a pilot that met certain metric standards.
+Before, the networks would only approve a show based on a pilot that met specific metric standards.
 Netflix scrapped all that and offered writers, producers, and showrunners contracts that mandated them to create entire seasons.
-Netflix spends over $ 2.4 billion on this content creation.
+Netflix spends over $ 2.4 billion on this type of content creation.
 It was unheard of, and networks like HBO had to adapt.

 Binge-watching & the Netflix Effect

-Netflix receives Emmy and Oscar nominations, a space once dominated by HBO.
+Netflix receives Emmy and Oscar nominations, a space that was once dominated by HBO.
 The wins were non-stop.
 Netflix’s flagship shows became seasonal hits.
-Unlike as predicted, binge-watching had not reduced the number of Netflix subscribers.
+Unlike what had been predicted, binge-watching had not reduced the number of Netflix subscribers.
 The opposite had happened.
-Customers were ready for more of this type of TV.
+Customers were ready for more of this type of T.V.

-2013 also birthed a new term; the “Netflix effect”.
-There were so many good shows on cable and free TV that were mildly successful.
-“Breaking Bad” originally aired in 2008 on the American Movie Classics (AMC) TV network.
+2013 also birthed a new term; the “Netflix effect.”
+There were so many good shows that were on cable and free T.V. that were mildly successful.
+“Breaking Bad” originally aired in 2008 on the American Movie Classics (AMC) T.V. network.
 However, when the old episodes of the show aired on Netflix, the audience growth was astounding.
-The season four finale was viewed by less the 2 million people.
+The season four finale was viewed by less than 2 million people.
 After Netflix, when the series finale aired two years later, viewership was up to 10 million.

-Netflix could grow viewership by finding new audiences for TV shows hanging by a thread or just doing okay and turning them into hits.
+Netflix could grow viewership by finding new audiences for T.V. shows that were either hanging by a thread or just doing okay and turning them into hits.

-The success of Netflix as a content creator raised some eyebrows.
+The success of Netflix as a content creator began to raise some eyebrows.
 New competition emerged.

 Amazon vs. Netflix

-What gave Netflix a run for its money was Amazon.
+What really gave Netflix a run for its money was Amazon.
 Amazon did not focus its energy on the DVD rental market.
 Instead, it poured resources into streaming services.
-In 2004, Netflix abandoned plans to launch in the UK when rumors circulated that Amazon was about to establish a competing service in the country.
-Netflix instead focused on expanding its US customer base and lowered prices as a bid to pre-empt Amazon.
+In 2004, Netflix abandoned plans to launch in the U.K. when rumors started circulating that Amazon was about to establish a competing service in the country.
+Netflix instead focused on expanding its U.S. customer base and lowered prices as a bid to pre-empt Amazon.

 Amazon replaced Blockbuster as a more direct form of competition.
-Both were tech companies, so their shareholders were more willing to forgo profit for expansion.
-This is unlike the cable networks and studios that regularly post profits, so their risk-taking level was mitigated.
+Both were tech companies, so their shareholders were more willing to forgo profit for the sake of expansion.
+This is unlike the cable networks and studios who had to post gains regularly, so their level of risk-taking was mitigated.

 Despite their competitive relationship, Amazon and Netflix engage in several partnerships today.
 For example, Netflix uses Amazon Web Services for most of its storage and computing needs.
 This includes databases, analytics, video transcoding, and so much more.

-Other notable competitors include Disney+ and Hulu who are both working towards dominating the streaming market and producing original content.
+Other notable competitors include Disney+ and Hulu, which are both working towards dominating the streaming market and producing original content.

 2016: Netflix is finally global & the launch of the new ‘Download’ feature

 Between the years 2013 to 2015, Netflix continued to grow.
-In 2015, Beasts of No Nation is released as Netflix’s first feature film.
+In 2015, Beasts of No Nation were released as Netflix’s first feature film.
 It was a huge success.

 2017-present: Oscar wins and market dominance